yeehaa123/elab/CHAT/collections.md

 interactive ways to experience the physical and digital collection of the Rijksmuseum in Amsterdam, with the aim to develop a prototype and map interaction scenarios.

+##Valorization

+#Expected societal and economic impacts
+Society will benefit from community involvement in the exhibition itself.
+This entirely new kind of exhibition uses coding skills to make an intervention in areas that are crucial to the past, present, and the future of the humanities: politics, literacy, culture, and knowledge production.

+# Teaching and training benefits

+# How this project contributes to the long-term development of CHAT

 We will also build on the work of the Virtual Museum Transnational Network (http://www.v-must.net/) and Material Encounters with Digital